Iqbal Masih: Family background and bonded labour

-Iqbal Masih was born in 1983 in Muridke, a village outside of Lahore in Punjab, Pakistan, into a poor Catholic Christian family.
-His parents were Saif Masih, laborer, and Inayat Bibi, who worked as a house cleaner.
-The former later abandoned the family leaving Inayat to work and Iqbal's older sisters taking care of him and his siblings.
+Iqbal Masih was born on 1 January 1983 in Muridke, a village outside of Lahore in Punjab, Pakistan, into a poor Catholic Christian family.
+His parents were Saif Masih, a labourer, and Inayat Bibi, who worked as a house cleaner.
+Saif later abandoned the family, leaving Inayat to work and Iqbal's older sisters to take care of him and his siblings.